Git Sensor User Guide

 Overview

 The Git Sensor integrates any Git-based version control system (GitHub, GitLab, Bitbucket, Azure DevOps, etc.) with Keyfactor’s AgileSec Platform.
-It allows you to discover, inventory, and analyze cryptographic assets across your source code repositories.
+This Sensor allows you to discover, inventory, and analyze cryptographic assets in individual source code repositories.

 What Gets Scanned